 This is not simply a matter of Cambridge Analytica using data allegedly handed over by a social media provider; this is a matter of Facebook behaving as though its users are raw material to be exploited.
-Their apparent willingness to do this has been increasingly linked to concerns about the integrity of our democracy.
+Its apparent willingness to do this has been increasingly linked to concerns about the integrity of our democracy.
 Surely, now is the time to require social media providers to conform to a compulsory code of conduct?

 Indeed.
 A compulsory code of conduct in some areas is in the Bill, especially with respect to the treatment of children.
 We have a statutory code of conduct in the Digital Economy Act 2017.
 This whole area is one where we have to ensure that the liberal values, to support freedom but not the freedom to harm others, that we apply through legislation to many other parts of our lives are brought to bear on the online world as well.
 That is what I mean when I say that the wild west is over.